niplav/site/against_applause.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2019-04-11, modified: 2019-06-12, language: english, status: notes, importance: 4, confidence: unlikely*
+*author: niplav, created: 2019-04-11, modified: 2019-07-08, language: english, status: notes, importance: 4, confidence: unlikely*

 > __In western cultures, it is nearly universal for people to clap
 > before and after pieces in classical music and jazz.
 An argument
 > against this practice is presented, counterarguments are discussed,
 > and alternative approaches to appreciation of music are presented.__

-Against Applause after Classical Concerts
+Against Applause After Classical Concerts
 ==========================================

 > Silence is a hard virtue.